0dan0/qr/docs/control/rtmp/README.md

 # Live-Stream Setup (requires Labs on HERO9)

 ## Prerequisites for Live-streaming
+1. **Pair with the GoPro mobile app once**, Live-streaming will not work with an out of box or factory-reset camera.
-1. Storing WiFi credentials on the camera, for the network you intend to stream over (e.g. your home WiFi or mobile access point.)
+2. Storing WiFi credentials on the camera, for the network you intend to stream over (e.g. your home WiFi or mobile access point.)
-2. Storing the RMTP URL address that you intend to stream to (e.g using a service like Twitch.)
+3. Storing the RMTP URL address that you intend to stream to (e.g using a service like Twitch.)

 When both of these are stored within your camera's non-volatile memory, you can start a Live-stream with a single QR Code at any time.<br>
 <br>